Skip to content

 10. Serena Williams

-Serena Williams is the greatest female tennis player of all time and she has now the most Grand Slams in the history of professional tennis.
+Serena Williams is the greatest female tennis player of all time, and she now has the most Grand Slams in the history of professional tennis.

 Her servings are one of her biggest weapons with power and precision.
-Not just power, her athleticism, quick reflexes, and footwork is vastly underrated.
+Not just power, her athleticism, quick reflexes, and footwork are vastly underrated.
 She has extraordinary groundstroke skills and can play from net to baseline.

 She is with her 23 Grand Slam victories, 72 WTA titles, A 343-48 Grand Slam record, and of course, four Olympic golds.